simonzhow/noise-pollution/README.md

 2. Install Yarn if not installed already (running `yarn version` on command line should return version >=0.23.4)

 ## Running the Application

+Must have working internet connection to use the application.

 1. Run `git clone [This Repository]` and cd into the folder
 3. In a new terminal window, run `yarn install`.
 4. Once yarn install is complete, run `yarn start`